travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 you can install packages via apt and even use 3rd-party apt repositories and PPAs.
 For more see dedicated sections later in this guide.

+### Updating Git Submodules

+If your project uses git submodules, use the following technique to clone them before dependencies installation:

+    before_install:
+      - git submodule update --init --recursive

+This will include nested submodules (submodules of submodules), in case there are any.

 ### Use Public URLs For Submodules

 If your project uses git submodules, make sure you use public git URLs.
 For example, for Github instead of